lit/lit.dev/packages/lit-dev-content/site/docs/components/properties.md

 count = 0;
 ```

-If don't specify a type _or_ a custom converter for a property, it behaves as if you'd specified `type: String`.
+If you don't specify a type _or_ a custom converter for a property, it behaves as if you'd specified `type: String`.

 The tables below shows how the default converter handles conversion for each type.